Late-day storm chances continue, with a First Alert for the Fourth of July

 - Hot and muggy weekend, with late-day storms possible.

-A few showers and storms are possible into early tonight, with partly to mostly cloudy skies overnight, as temperatures cool into the upper 60s for the piedmont, and upper 50s for the mountains.
+A few showers and storms are possible into early tonight, with partly to mostly cloudy skies overnight, as temperatures cool to around 70 degrees for the piedmont, and lower 60s for the mountains.

-Thursday will feature partly cloudy skies, with a stray shower or storm possible.
-Thursday afternoon will be warm and muggy, with afternoon high temperatures around 90 degrees for the piedmont, and around 80 degrees for the mountains.

-Scattered late-day storms are possible on Friday, with afternoon high temperatures in the upper 80s for the piedmont, and upper 70s in the mountains.
+Scattered late-day storms are possible for Friday, with afternoon high temperatures in the upper 80s for the piedmont, and upper 70s in the mountains.

-Fourth of July weekend will feature high temperatures around 90 degrees, with isolated to scattered rain showers and possibly thunderstorms.
+The Fourth of July weekend will feature high temperatures around 90 degrees, with isolated to scattered rain showers and thunderstorms possible.

 A First Alert has been issued for your Fourth of July Monday, due to the fact that scattered storms will be possible late in the afternoon and evening, which could impact outdoor activities.